Life insurance for renters

 What other insurance do I need while renting?

-As a tenant, you’ll be liable for any damage to your landlord’s property.
-Tenants’ liability insurance can cover you for accidental damage to your landlord’s fixtures, fittings or furniture during your tenancy.
+• Tenants’ liability insurance – as a tenant, you’ll be liable for any damage to your landlord’s property.
+Tenants’ liability could cover you for accidental damage to your landlord’s fixtures, fittings or furniture during your tenancy.

 What is the life insurance protection gap?